 The financial year begins on 1 January and ends on 31 December of each year.

-The annual financial statement and the budget of the next financial year must be approved by the General Assembly in the term of Art.
+The annual financial statement and the budget of the next financial year must be approved by the General Assembly in the ordinary terms of third paragraph of Art.
 5.